-Despite the existing legal framework under domestic and Italian law, which is more than adequate to enable the Italian authorities to fulfil their obligations under the ICCPR to combat violent hate crime and hate speech against Roma, these phenomena remain a serious concern.
-Roma suffer from institutional racism and stereotyping that affect Italian public authorities actions and policies.
-Roma are victims of violence and hate speech against which they are not satisfactorily protected.
-The lack of data about hate crime and hate speech disaggregated by the ethnicity of the victims is a compounding factor.
+27. Despite the existing legal framework under domestic and Italian law, which is more than adequate to enable the Italian authorities to fulfil their obligations under the International Covenant on Civil and Political Rights to combat violent hate crime and hate speech against Roma, these phenomena remain a serious concern.
+Roma suffer from institutional racism and stereotyping that has a direct impact in shaping the actions and policies of Italian public authorities.
+Roma continue to be victims of violence and hate speech, and the authorities fail to provide Roma with adequate protection against such abuses.
+The lack of data about hate crime and hate speech disaggregated by the ethnicity of the victims furthercompounds the situation and is a serious obstacle to devising effective policy responses.